macterra/galton/README.md

 Galton provides a simple interface to calculate confidence curves for risk-based estimation.

 A project consists of any number of tasks.
 Each task has a description, an estimate of effort, and a risk (low, medium, high).
-Galton runs a monte carlo simulation on the tasks to derive a probability distribution of possible outcomes, then displays the confidence curve (cumulative distribution function) and related statistics (mode, median, mean, variance, etc).
+Galton runs a
+[Monte Carlo simulation](http://en.wikipedia.org/wiki/Monte_Carlo_method) on the tasks to derive a probability distribution of possible outcomes, then displays the confidence curve (cumulative distribution function) and related statistics (mode, median, mean, variance, etc).